charlesgit670/sudoku/README.md

 Left the input image and right the output after segmentation.
 It worked very well !
 <br/>
-The outline isn't perfect but all the numbers are fine inside and the grid is detected with a very hight confidence (100% here).
+The outline isn't perfect but all the digits are fine inside and the grid is detected with a very hight confidence (100% here).
 To represent how well the model work, we usually use AP metric.

 <img align="left" width="680" height="90" src="https://github.com/charlesgit670/sudoku/blob/main/result/APmetric.JPG?raw=true">
 <br clear="left"/>